D-Savel/fast-delivery-project/README.md

 ![alt parcel sender board](https://github.com/D-Savel/fast-delivery-project/blob/main/Screenshots/DeliverymanBoardScreenshot.png?raw=true)

-**For using App you must have MetaMask extension installed and connected to kovan, rinkeby or ropsten test network.**
+**For using App you must have MetaMask extension installed and connected to georli test network.**

 ## Using App ##